Tommy Bastow: Music career

 In 2005, Bastow became the lead singer of a band called Blackspray.
 In October 2007, Bastow and members of another band called Hawkwood (two of which are also students from the BRIT School) formed FranKo.

 In 2008, FranKo played their first gigs in the UK and recorded their debut EP with producer Jim Lowe (Stereophonics, Foo Fighters, Manic Street Preachers).
 Later that year, the band toured Thailand which included an appearance on MTV Thailand.
 They also toured with Elliot Minor and Me vs Hero.

 On 31 March 2010, FranKo released their 10 track debut album Vote FranKo.
 The first single off the album was "Night Time" released in September 2009.
 In July 2011 FranKo released their second album FranKo.
 They played a tour supporting Room 94 (July 2011) and a tour with Dave Giles (October 2011).

+FranKo reformed in 2021 and are currently working on their latest studio album with a tour in Japan set for December 2026.